Why nose twitches are rarely used in equine dentistry

 Abnormal reactions are rare.
 Leakage or inadvertent injection into an artery can cause sudden recumbency with paddling, as you described.
 Any history of sensitivity to sedation with different drugs is important, so be sure to tell any future veterinarians about this episode with your donkey.

-A review article from Texas A&M College of Veterinary Medicine explained that the physiology of donkeys (Miniature Donkeys especially) is different from that of horses and that their metabolism leads to a shorter interval of effectiveness for many sedatives.
+A review article from Texas A&M College of Veterinary Medicine explained that the physiology of donkeys (Miniature Donkeys especially) is different from that of horses.
+Also a donkey’s metabolism leads to a shorter interval of effectiveness for many sedatives.
 They may require more sedation per pound and more frequent administration of the drug than do horses.
 Mules tend to be in between horses and donkeys in response to sedation.

-As for why most veterinarians choose not to use twitches to restrain horses for dental procedures, time is a major factor.
-Sue McDonnell, PhD, from the University of Pennsylvania, described the physical, mental and physiologic effects of the nose twitch, a device with a loop or clamp that is used to squeeze the upper lip of the horse.
-According to McDonnell, a nose twitch applied by an experienced handler without undue stress and commotion causes distraction from pain for three to five minutes.
-For only about the next five to 10 minutes, the horse’s levels of beta- endorphins, which act as a pain-relieving sedative, are doubled.
+Time is a major reason why most veterinarians choose not to use twitches—devices that squeeze the horse’s upper lip with a loop or clamp—to restrain horses for dental procedures.
+According to Sue McDonnell, PhD, of the University of Pennsylvania, a nose twitch applied by an experienced handler causes distraction from pain for three to five minutes.
+For about the next five to 10 minutes, the horse’s levels of beta-endorphins, which act as a pain-relieving sedative, are doubled.
 At 12 to 15 minutes after the application of the twitch, the endorphins are no longer elevated, and the “blow up” stage is reached.
 If the twitch is removed before that point and a waiting period is allowed, it could be effectively reapplied.

-In addition, veterinarians need full access to the mouth during dental examinations or procedures, and a twitch can get in the way.
-Further, using the twitch humanely requires a second person to be standing close by, crowding the veterinarian and potentially getting in harm’s way if anything goes wrong.
+In addition, veterinarians need full access to the mouth during dental examinations or procedures.
+A twitch can get in the way.
+Further, using the twitch humanely requires a second person to stand close by, crowding the veterinarian and potentially getting in harm’s way if anything goes wrong.

 In conclusion, most veterinary equine dentists believe that intravenous sedation is the best way to control a horse during dental procedures.
-This method safely causes relaxation with less discomfort and anxiety to the patient, while allowing for a more thorough examination with enough time for any needed treatment.
+This method safely causes the patient to relax, while allowing for a thorough examination with enough time for any needed treatment.
 A nose twitch does not.

 Jim Latham, Jr, DVM